Ange Webster

 In the mid-nineties I was part of a working group for Ngāti He-Ngāi Te Ahi, gathering historic information to support our Raupatu claims.
 I have also had the opportunity to work for my iwi, Ngai Te Rangi under Whaea Ngareta Timutimu in the Education Unit as Kaihapai Rangatahi.

 During the COVID-19 pandemic I accepted a role as an integrated advisor, Employment and Governance with the New Zealand School Trustees Association eventually becoming a specialist regional adviser for all schools within the Central Northern region, where I was responsible for the provision of accurate and timely advice that reduced all “risk” to school boards.
-I have supported hundreds of school boards and their communities across the country to work through complex situations.
+I have supported hundreds of school boards and their communities across the country to work through complex governance and social situations.

 I was responsible for the development and facilitation of education support programmes in response to the Kahikitia Māori Education Strategy.
 I developed “Club Rangatahi” a student led afterschool programme where teachers volunteered their time to attend and offer whatever support was required.
 This programme is still in operation at Mount Maunganui College.